-- Doctor of Philosophy, Queensland University of Technology, Australia
+- PhD (Music), Queensland University of Technology, Australia

 Timothy’s career as a saxophonist, composer and educator has constantly stretched across borders of genre, performance practice and art forms.
-Trained as a jazz musician at the Victorian College of the Arts (Melbourne, Australia), he furthered his studies with a tuition grant from the Australian Council for the Arts in 1995, studying with new complexity composer Richard Barrett in Amsterdam and visionary saxophonist/improviser Evan Parker in London.
+Trained as a jazz musician at the Victorian College of the Arts in Melbourne, he furthered his studies with a tuition grant from the Australian Council for the Arts in 1995, studying with new complexity composer Richard Barrett in Amsterdam and visionary saxophonist and improviser Evan Parker in London.

-He formed the Tim O’Dwyer Trio in 2005, who has since released two CDs and performed at important jazz festivals in Australia, South East Asia, Japan, and Europe including the 2010 Montreux Jazz Festival.
+He formed the Tim O’Dwyer Trio in 2005, which has since released two CDs and performed at important jazz festivals in Australia, Southeast Asia, Japan and Europe including the 2010 Montreux Jazz Festival.
 Timothy has performed and recorded with some of the most prominent jazz musicians in Australia.
-Internationally, he has won the Bell and Aria awards for best jazz album as a member of Australian pianist Andrea Keller’s group.
+Internationally, he has won the Bell and Aria awards for best jazz album as a member of the Australian pianist Andrea Keller’s group.

 In collaboration with his team at the School of Contemporary Music, Timothy authored the first ever degree programmes in Popular Music and Jazz in Singapore.
 As the Head of the School since 2009, Timothy has brought transformational change over the past decade, allowing young musicians to develop their own musical voice, creating new works across the pop, jazz, electronic music and classical genres.
 He serves as an expert on various boards and committees on education and music in Singapore.